patrickkunka/mixitup/docs/mixitup.Config.md

 ## Overview

-`mixitup.Config` is an interface implemented by MixItUp as a means of customising the functionality of an instance.
+`mixitup.Config` is an interface used for customising the functionality of a mixer instance.
 It is organised into several semantically distinct sub-objects, each one pertaining to a particular aspect of MixItUp functionality.

 An object literal containing any or all of the available properies, known as the "configuration object", can be passed as the second parameter to